zeitgeistpm/documentation/docs/learn/court.md

 information will be rewarded.
 In essence, the court is a stake-weighted plurality decision-making machine.
 Zeitgeist's court makes use of the so-called [_Schelling point_].
 This is achieved by voting in secret and revealing the raw vote information later.
 The outcome with the most votes wins (plurality).

-### Connection of Court to Prediction Markets

-The court serves as a dispute resolution mechanism, which is activated if the market creator specifies it.
-The market creator also designates the oracle account responsible for reporting the winning outcome.
-For example, in a soccer game, the market question may be: Which team will win?
-The outcome tokens could be "A" for the first team winning, "B" for the second team winning, and "DRAW" for a tie.
-After the game is over and the final winner is, for example, team "A", the oracle adds this information to the blockchain.
+The court serves as a dispute resolution mechanism.

 ### Dispute Management within Court